harshshredding/Cluster/design_doc.md

 # Design Doc
 ## Business Requirements :
 1) (+) button(on the map) to add an event
-2) Search page to do complex search
+2) Search page to do complex search for events
 3) Click on event to view information and chat with group members.
-   (Gotta figure out database for this).
+   (Gotta figure out database for this.
+Update Firestore should be sufficient.).
-4) Profile
+4) View and edit your profile
+5) Automatically send invitation for another duplicate meeting with same people.
+6) Feature Creep : Pay to improve visibility (maybe not a good idea)
+7) Feature Creep : Allow attendee to show distance from event.

 # What does my data look like ?
 Event :
     - Location
+        GeoLocation
+        GeoHash (used to only display events in the current field of view)
     - Title
     - Summary
     - Participants